arco-design/arco-design/site/docs/material/init.template.en-US.md

 We use the component template to create a material project and build it once.
 The directory structure and detailed description are as follows:

 ```
-├── .config // @arco-design/arco-scripts configuration items, including build, test, and document generation.
+├── .config // arco-scripts configuration items, including build, test, and document generation.
 For details, see the next chapter [Custom Configuration]
 │ ├── babel.config.js
 │ ├── docgen.config.js
 │ ├── jest.config.js